ApexRMS/lucasbuilder/docs/getting_started.md

 > **Note:** This example is non-spatial.
 Therefore, there are no map outputs to display.

-The **Single Cell- No Disturbance** scenario differs slightly from the CBM output for some forest types.
+The **Single Cell – No Disturbance** scenario differs slightly from the CBM output for some forest types.
 These discrepancies are due to different default input parameter values in the CBM output.
 For example, in this **LUCAS Builder – CONUS** template library, we used a fire return interval of 1000 years for the Redwoods Forest Type Group, whereas the CBM output used a default fire return interval of 300 years.
 Also, LUCAS Builder uses a different smoothing algorithm for nonmerchantable biomass pools at young stand ages; therefore, results from the LUCAS Builder package will differ slightly from the CBM output at young stand ages.